Updated April 13, 2021

 Look at these numbers.
 It shows the percentage of vaccinated cats at our Adelaide clinic that also receive the FIV vaccine.

-What you are seeing here isn’t some ‘older cats need more vaccinations’ scenario.
-Instead, you’re looking at a snapshot of a sweeping change in how Aussies look after their cats.
+What you are seeing here is not that older cats need more vaccinations.
+Instead, you are looking at a snapshot of a sweeping change in how Aussies look after their cats.
 These are the cats that have unsupervised outside access.
-And they’re going down, fast.
+And they are going down, fast.

 Australia is rapidly changing into a nation that keeps its cats indoors.
 Using this data, we can document the change.
 Like this:

 - 56% of cats were outdoors 10-13 years ago

 - 50% of cats were outdoors 7-10 years ago

 - 35% of cats were outdoors 5-7 years ago

 - 35% of cats were outdoors 2-5 years ago